yannham/mechaml/README.md

 ## Description

-Mechaml is a web scraping library that allows to :
+Mechaml is a functional web scraping library that allows to :
 * Fetch web content
 * Analyze, fill and submit HTML forms
 * Handle cookies, headers and redirections